Confidential Reporting Policy

 It is expected that an individual will only raise a bona fide complaint or concern in good faith.

-Due to the varied nature of complaints, which may involve internal investigators and/or law enforcement authorities, it is not possible to lay down precise timescales for such investigations.
-The Company should ensure that the investigations are undertaken as quickly and practically possible without affecting the quality and depth of those investigations.
+Due to the varied nature of complaints, which may involve internal investigators and/or law enforcement authorities, it is not possible to predict or define precise timelines for such investigations.
+The Company will ensure that the investigations are undertaken as quickly and practically as possible without affecting the quality and depth of those investigations.

-The investigating officer should as soon as practically possible send a written acknowledgement, if appropriate, of the concern to the Discloser, if known, and thereafter, if appropriate, report to them the outcome of the investigation.
+The investigating officer should as soon as practically possible, send a written acknowledgement, if appropriate, of the concern to the Discloser, if known, and thereafter, if appropriate, report to the Discloser the outcome of the investigation.

 All responses to the Discloser should be in writing and sent to their home address.